 Zauschneria ‘Everett’s Choice’ (CA Fuchsia) perennial, full-sun, zones 8-11, deer-resistant

 Man, oh man, my California Fuchsias are in their prime right now!

 ‘Everett’s Choice’ is my go-to variety of choice, as the foliage tends to have a greenish tint to it (versus many other varieties that have glaring, steely-gray foliage.)

 Combine that beautiful foliage with the tiny scarlet, red-orange trumpets that cover the 1 1/2′ mound, and you have a hummingbird’s buffet.

 This particular planting combination gets all-day sun, with reflected heat from my driveway.
 The zauschneria, lomandra ‘Platinum Beauty’, and grevillea ‘Peaches and Cream’ (behind) is perfection, looking good throughout the majority of the year.

 What more could you want?

-This variety was given to me by Proven Winners many years ago and is still one of my favorite late-summer bloomers.
+‘Beyond Midnight’ (left) is a Proven Winners variety and is still one of my favorite late-summer bloomers.

 I wish you could see how many bees are on this plant (look closely, and you can find at least 4!)

-The vitex is a non-stop bloomer, starting in July and going all the way through to the first frost (it’s the large shrub with lavender-colored blooms, left.)
+The vitex is a non-stop bloomer, starting in July and going all the way through to the first frost.

 It’s a biggie, growing into a large shrub/small tree (15’x15’ or more!)